Deep Learning · OrevateAI

 Beyond Basic Filtering: Power Query and Total Row

 While the FILTER function is incredibly powerful, Excel offers even more advanced data manipulation tools.
-For complex data transformation and cleaning tasks, Power Query (available in Excel 2016 and later, and as an add-in for earlier versions) provides a robust environment for importing, shaping, and combining data from various sources, as noted by Simplilearn.com on February 15, 2026.
-Additionally, for data presented in tables, the “Total Row” feature (often overlooked in favor of formulas like SUM) offers quick summary statistics for columns, enhancing data analysis without complex setup, as discussed by How-To Geek on February 26, 2026.
-Mastering these related features, alongside the FILTER function, can truly transform you into an Excel power user, as suggested by PCMag’s list of expert tricks published on January 9, 2026.
+For complex data transformation and cleaning tasks, Power Query (built into modern Excel versions and available as an add-in for older ones) provides a robust environment for importing, shaping, and combining data from various sources, as noted by Simplilearn.com on February 15, 2026.
+Power Query excels at automating repetitive data preparation steps, making it an ideal companion to the FILTER function for comprehensive data analysis workflows.

 Tips for Effective Filtering